Skip to Calculator

 The Grease-the-Groove Method for Fast Gains

 Grease-the-groove (GTG) is a technique developed by strength coach Pavel Tsatsouline.
 The idea: perform multiple sub-maximal sets throughout the day, every day, without ever reaching failure.
-This builds the neurological pattern for the movement — your nervous system gets better at recruiting muscle fibers efficiently.
+This builds the neurological pattern for the movement, and your nervous system gets better at recruiting muscle fibers efficiently.

 GTG protocol for push-ups: